paramsingh/lazycoin/README.md

-# lazycoin
+# Blockchain for lazycoin

 An implementation of a blockchain used to manage transactions in a new cryptocurrency called lazycoin.
-The chain and crypto is written in python and there is a visualizer of the blockchain in JS.
+The blockchain uses RSA public and private keys for signing transactions and SHA-256 has hash digest for transactions and blocks.
+The blockchain is completely autonomous except for a tracker for broadcasting messages among peers.
+Redis is used to maintain the block chain in all peers and hash pointers to verify transaction.

-This was a project for the Hackathon that took place in NITH during Nimbus 2017.
+This was a project for a 2 day Hackathon that took place in NITH during Nimbus 2017.

 ## Authors